eleda77/eleda77.github.io/docs/vocab_list.md

 **rectitude** - morally correct behavior or thinking; righteousness

+**redingote** - a woman's long coat with a cutaway or contrasting front; a man's double-breasted topcoat with a full skirt

 **regolith** - the layer of unconsolidated rocky material covering bedrock

 **repine** - feel or express discontent; fret